 Because of the prominent location on Washington Street, it is critically important that this proposal provide high quality building and urban design, as well as appropriate transitions in scale.
 Accordingly, staff and the community have devoted considerable time and resources discussing and resolving issues such as the amount of open space, the pedestrian environment, building design and scale.
 In addition, the concept proposal has been reviewed by the Board of Architectural Review (BAR) at their March 1, May 3, and June 19, 2006 hearings.

-The Master Plan designated this site as appropriate for redevelopment, and for quite some time, the City and community have looked to redevelopment to address problems with previous commercial uses, the state of disrepair
+The Master Plan designated this site as appropriate for redevelopment, and for quite some time, the City and community have looked to redevelopment to address problems

 Site Plan

 Washington Street Elevation

 Site from Montgomery Street